 - Do you think food coloring is polar or nonpolar?

 - Polar because it mixes with the water and not the oil.

 New to transplanting a seedling to a larger pot?
-Watch this quick guide to getting started.
+Check this quick guide to getting started.

 Find more resources through the Purdue Extension Online Resources for Gardeners page